 This small village is a hidden gem, filled with a diverse town of people including tourists, international homemakers, and locals.
 It is situated along the Kenyan Coastal strip.
 Little Italy is about 557.4 km away from Nairobi, the capital city of Kenya, and 108.1 north of Mombasa.
 In addition, right next door is its neighbor, the rich tropical rainforest called Arabuko Sokoke National Park.
 This is an incredibly lush, tropical forest and supports a number of endemic and endangered animals.

 If You’ve Always Wanted To Travel The Islands

-Perhaps, you dream of travelling to the Maldives or the Carribean, then you should travel here instead.
+Perhaps, if you dream of traveling to the Maldives or the Caribbean, then you should travel here instead.
 It’s a lot less populated and the white beaches are vast and expansive.
 Better yet, everybody here is extremely helpful and proactive.
 You can expect to see the locals up early getting their exercise in for the day on the beach or starting their work for the day.
-Watamu is fit, healthy and relaxed.
+Watamu is fit, healthy, and relaxed.
 They often like to say, ‘Pole Pole’ which means slowly – take it easy.
 The area is quiet and if you would like a slower pace of life then this is the destination for you.

 The fishermen take their boats out early in the morning and there’s always a guy ready to take you for a trip around the islands starting at 10 a.m.
 Have a delicious lunch, prepared with seafood fresh from the sea.

-The best part about this lifestyle is the freshness of food and the delicious Swahili coconut rice and fish curry.
-You can order your lobster tails, shrimps, red snapper, calamari, crab, prawns and coral fish from the fisherman directly.
-You might also want to explore the Mangroves and paddle board along Mida Creek.
+The best part about this lifestyle is the freshness of the food and the delicious Swahili coconut rice and fish curry.
+You can order your lobster tails, shrimps, red snapper, calamari, crab, prawns, and coral fish from the fisherman directly.
+You might also want to explore the Mangroves and paddleboard along Mida Creek.